Ploughing with Heavy Horses

 John McDermott has ploughed with Percheron horses since his late teens and now owns four Percherons.
 His horses are frequently seen demonstrating the St Giles steam fire engine at shows and events.
 He competes very successfully in heavy horse driving trials and he has won the David Briggs Memorial Trophy.
 In the first New Forest Heavy Horse Relay he was chef d’equipe for the winning Wessex Percheron Club, collecting the Chris Zeuner Memorial Trophy.
 He entered the British team this year for the Route du Poisson with his wife Rowena.
 Last year he entered six ploughing matches and won his class in five of them and was champion in two.
 Also in 2008 he won the Heavy Horse Obstacle Driving Championships.

 Andrew Robinson is the Weald & Downland Museum’s working animals supervisor.
 Responsible for taking care of the Museum’s three heavy horses and working with them.

 Everyone must wear sensible warm and waterproof clothing and suitable steel toe-cap footwear, and gloves.

-£90 per person per day, including tuition and lunch, please bring any other refreshment you may need and please let the Museum in advance of any special dietary requirements.
+£90 per person per day, including tuition and a light lunch, please bring any other refreshments you may need and please let the Museum in advance if you have any dietary requirements.